jab/bidict/README.rst

   including property-based tests and benchmarks, which are run continuously on all supported Python versions and OSes,
 - integrates with Python’s collections interfaces and abstract base classes,
-- is thoroughly and attentively documented, and
-- is made up of mature, concise, and well-reviewed code.
+- has mature, well-factored, well-documented code.

 Community and Support
 ---------------------